 The Levy applies to all non-domestic energy use, and by using the tax system to encourage greater energy efficiency the government intends to reduce the production of harmful CO2 emissions, a leading cause of global warming.
 Forecasters believe that over half of all businesses expect to be affected by the Levy, with an average increase in energy costs of some 12%.

 The Government plans to recycle some of this revenue in the form of a 0.5% reduction in National Insurance payments, but this will do little to offset the full effect of the levy.
-Energy suppliers will pay the levy directly to the Customs and Excise and this increase will inevitably be passed on to businesses through their utility bills.
-Property valuation headings exploring full house to see that it’s seen as expense in the hugeness zone field.
+Energy suppliers will pay the levy directly to the Customs and Excise and this increase will inevitably be passed on to businesses through their utility bills. value my property exploring full house to see that it’s seen as expense in the hugeness zone field.
 Of the £1billion the Levy will raise, the Government plans to use £150million to support energy efficiency measures.
 The remaining £100million will be used to fund a system of 100% first year enhanced capital allowances for energy savings.

 Theses categories will apply in varying degrees to distribution.
 More efficient lighting systems and improved insulation will be relevant to every building and refrigeration will apply to the food sector, among others.
 In addition the Government is negotiating agreements with Trade Associations representing high-energy use sectors including food and drink processors, offering a discount on the levy for reduced energy use.